ryandrewjohnson/jquery-fblogin/README.md

 A callback funtion that will be called upon error.
 The function will receive an *error* object containing info related to the error thrown.

 ## Notes
+* `$.fblogin()` returns a [Deferred Object](http://api.jquery.com/category/deferred-object/) which means you can chain deferred methods like always, fail, done etc..
+* Facebook is fickle and tends to change their API with little notice, which could potentially break this plugin.
+I will try my best to keep up with any changes on the FB side, but there are only so many hours in the day.